 Many of the subjects students study in this program overlap with those of the master’s in educational administration, such as leadership foundations, finance and K–12 legal issues.
 However, the education leadership program focuses on developing strong instructional leaders to improve curriculum, promote continuous improvement in schools and enrich teaching and learning experiences.

+Graduates of this program become well-rounded in various subject areas and gain the confidence to be effective educational leaders.
+In addition, they possess valuable experience from the practicum and field experience hours embedded in the program.
 Overall, both of these programs prepare students to become strong leaders in the field of education.
-Graduates of the Master of Education in Educational Administration and Master of Education in Educational Leadership possess the knowledge and hands-on experience to allow them to become successful in their careers.
+Graduates of the Master of Education in Educational Administration and Master of Education in Educational Leadership possess the knowledge and hands-on experience required for career success.